JonatanLindh/kandidat/text/rapport/rapport.typ

 === Transitioning from height-maps to marching cubes #text(red)[ANTON, WILLIAM, ANTON, WILLIAM KLAR]<transition>
 When transitioning from height-maps to marching cubes, the method of generating the planets needed to change from a cube mapped onto a sphere to an isosurface, with each point containing an iso-value, as shown in @mct1.

 The marching cubes algorithm was used to implement this approach, following the method outlined in @marching-cubes.
-It iterated through all points in the scalar-field, identified neighboring points, compared their stored iso-values to a threshold, and computed an index used to retrieve the corresponding polygon from a lookup table (@mc15).
-These polygons were then used to construct the final mesh. @mct2 shows the result of this process applied to the scalar-field shown in @mct1.
+It iterated through all points in the scalar field, identified neighboring points, compared their stored iso-values to a threshold, and computed an index used to retrieve the corresponding polygon from a lookup table (@mc15).
+These polygons were then used to construct the final mesh. @mct2 shows the result of this process applied to the scalar field shown in @mct1.

-#text(red)[Note to self: ändra alla "noise-value" till iso-value och 3d-matrix till scalar-field!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+#text(red)[Note to self: ändra alla "noise-value" till iso-value och 3d-matrix till scalar field!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 OCH BYT TILL PCG]

 //#figure(
 //  image("images/PlanetNoise/noise.png", width: 160pt, height: 160pt),